fpgasystems/hacc/docs/first-steps.md

 2. Click on *Forgot your password* to receive a temporal password to use with [Web Center](https://iam.password.ethz.ch/authentication/login_en.html),
 3. Log in to [Web Center](https://iam.password.ethz.ch/authentication/login_en.html) and click on *Self service/Change password*,
 4. Select the *LDAPS* and *Active Directory* checkboxes and introduce your new password, and
-5. Select the *Radius* checkboxe and introduce your new password.
+5. Select the *Radius* checkbox and introduce your new password.

 ## Setting your remote secure access
 You must be connected to the ETH network to access the cluster.
 If this is not the case, you first need to establish a secure remote connection—either through a [jump host](#jump-host) [[2]](#references) or a [virtual private network (VPN)](#virtual-private-network-vpn)—before being able to use the HACC servers.